kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 }
 ```

-To get this out of the way, we're free to:

-* [not use JSX][react-without-jsx] to write React components;
-* use a shorthand other than JSX to write React components;
-* transform JSX to something other than `React.createElement` calls.
-Tell this to Babel by writing `/* @jsx some-string */` at the top of the JavaScript file.
-Try something crazy like `/* @jsx λ */` in the Playground to see what happens.

-But, unless we instruct Babel otherwise, JSX is transformed to `React.createElement` calls at build-time and the browser will never know JSX was there in the first place.
-In turn, when the browser executes the calls to `React.createElement`, they themselves return something even barer: plain JavaScript objects that describe our elements.
+In turn, when the browser executes the calls to `React.createElement`, they themselves return something even simpler: plain JavaScript objects that describe our elements.
 For example, running:

 ```js
 React.createElement(